-Packed with protein, vitamins, minerals and a hearty dose of dietary fiber, it’s a go-to meal, any time of the day.
-Whether you prefer yours rolled, milled or steel-cut, the health benefits are undeniable, and the flavor is spectacular.
+Packed with protein, vitamins, minerals, and a hearty dose of dietary fiber, it’s a great go-to meal.
+Whether you prefer your oats rolled, milled, or steel-cut, the health benefits are undeniable.

-Does that mean your canine companion can join you for a bowl?
+Have you wondered whether your canine companion can join you for a bowl of oatmeal?

 Can Dogs Eat Oatmeal?